algesten/str0m/docs/BWE.md

 nor a video padding payload type.

-The source becomes available once SRTP keys exist and a sending media section with TWCC support is negotiated.
+The source becomes available once SRTP keys exist and a sending media section has a negotiated transport sequence extension and a codec configured for TWCC.
 It uses that section's payload type, MID and transport sequence extension.
 For the Direct API, availability is determined by the configured codecs and extension map of the declared media.
 Pacing waits for SRTP readiness so unsendable padding cannot produce repeated immediate deadlines during the transport handshake.